apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 `org.apache.hadoop.fs.PathIOException: s3a://landsat-pds/tmp/alice/local-1495211753375/staging-uploads': Directory for intermediate work cannot be on S3`

 The Staging committer uses Hadoop's original committer to manage the commit/abort protocol for the files listing the pending write operations.
-Tt uses the cluster filesystem for this.
+It uses the cluster filesystem for this.
 This must be HDFS or a similar distributed filesystem with consistent data and renames as O(1) atomic renames.